Dhracko/silverwing-solace/README.md

 Step 11: I clicked on "Help Me - Halloween" bar to slide down the picture and clicked again the bar to slide the picture up.
 Step 12: I clicked on "Paintball War" bar to slide down the picture and clicked again the bar to slide the picture up.
 Step 13: I clicked on "Merry Christmas HO HO HO" bar to slide down the picture and clicked again the bar to slide the picture up.
+Step 14: I scrow down and the "go to top" button show up and i click on it.

+* The Role page
+Step 1: I clicked on the Role button.
+Step 2 : I mouse over the header buttons and check they change the color.
+Step 3: I clicked on the Facebook icon.
+Step 4: I clicked on the twitter icon
+Step 5: I clicked on the instagram icon.
+Step 6: I clicked on the “click here for locations” on top of Tank members  to show the markers at the map.
+Step 7: I clicked on the “click here for locations” on top of Healers members  to show the markers at the map.
+Step 8: I clicked on the “click here for locations” on top of DPS members  to show the markers at the map

 I tested the website on different resolutions: